Dinitrogen difluoride: Isomers

-The cis configuration lies in a C2v symmetry and the trans-form has a symmetry of C2h.
-These isomers are thermally interconvertible but can be separated by low temperature fractionation.
-The trans-form is less thermodynamically stable but can be stored in glass vessels.
-The cis-form attacks glass over a time scale of about 2 weeks to form silicon tetrafluoride and nitrous oxide:
+The cis isomer has C2v symmetry and the trans isomer has C2h symmetry.
+These isomers can interconvert, but the process is slow enough at low temperature that the two can separated by low-temperature fractionation.
+The trans isomer is less thermodynamically stable but can be stored in glass vessels.
+The cis isomer attacks glass over a time scale of about 2 weeks to form silicon tetrafluoride and nitrous oxide:

-2 N2F2 + SiO2 → SiF4 + 2 N2O

 Preparation

 Most preparations of dinitrogen difluoride give mixtures of the two isomers, but they can be prepared independently.

 An aqueous method involves N,N-difluorourea with concentrated potassium hydroxide.
 This gives a 40% yield with three times more of the trans isomer.

 Difluoramine forms a solid unstable compound with potassium fluoride (or rubidium fluoride or caesium fluoride) which decomposes to dinitrogen difluoride.

 It can also be prepared by photolysis of tetrafluorohydrazine and bromine: